 - Crush the pretzels in a bowl with the bottom of a small dish or measuring cup.

 - Place the chocolate in a bowl and melt in the microwave or melt using a double boiler, then roll each truffle in the melted chocolate until coated and place back on the baking sheet.
 Sprinkle generously with crushed pretzels.
-I like to add lots of finely crushed pretzels as well as a few larger chunks.

 - Place the baking sheet in the fridge or freezer until the chocolate has hardened.

 - Enjoy!
 Store in the fridge or freezer.
 They’ll keep in the fridge for up to 2 weeks and freezer for up to 2 months.

 Keywords: no-bake, oil-free, easy, christmas

 This recipe was originally published October 25, 2015.
 It was updated with new photos and text December 2019.